v/v.github.io/_posts/2013-08-09-git-hooks-for-heroku-like-pushes.markdown

 ### How it works

-Since git is a distributed version control system, you can push the code that lives on your machine to another machine very easily via SSH.
+Since git is a distributed version control system, you can push the code that lives on your machine to another machine very easily via `ssh`.
 So your first instinct is to set up a repo in the location that your code needs to be deployed, and push to it via git.
 This is a good instinct, but git does not allow you to push code to a working copy.
 To resolve this, you will create a *bare repository* on your server, and push to it.
 You will also set up a git hook to automatically deploy your application when code gets pushed to the bare repository.

 ### Setting it up